mui/mui-x/docs/data/data-grid/row-updates/row-updates.md

 {{"demo": "LazyLoadingGrid.js", "bg": "inline", "disableAd": true}}

 :::warning
 The `onFetchRows` callback is called every time a new row is in the viewport, so when you scroll, you can easily send multiple requests to your backend.
-We recommend developers limit those by implementing throttling.
+We recommend developers limit those by implementing debouncing.
 :::

 :::info